What to Ask at Your First Coaching Session

 “How much time should I set aside for this?”

 Your course should fit around you and your requirements, not the other way around.
-It’s also more practical to ensure that the lessons and work don’t interfere with your working life; when it becomes just another chore added to a long to-do list, the temptation to put it off increases.
+It’s also more practical to make sure coaching doesn’t interfere with your working life; when it becomes just another chore added to a long to-do list, the temptation to put it off increases.

-Chat with your coach to work out how much time is needed to get the most benefit from the exercise.
+Chat with your coach to work out how much time you need to get the most benefit from the exercise.
 Then work together to ensure it fits in neatly with your daily and weekly schedule.

 Ultimately, you’ll get as much out of any developmental engagement as you’re willing to put into it.
-So put the effort of time and thought in to really make the most of every coaching session, and you’ll be well on the way to achieving much more than someone who just opens up their coaching app with no idea what they really want out of it.
+So put the effort of time and thought in to really make the most of every coaching session, and you’ll be well on the way to achieving much more than someone who just rocks up to their meeting with no idea what they really want out of it.